 R.D.
 Mullen Research Fellowship Winners

 Each year since 2009-10, SFS awards R.D.
-Mullen Fellowships supporting research in the J. Lloyd Eaton Collection of Science Fiction, Fantasy, Horror, and Utopian Literature at the University of California at Riverside.
-Awards of up to $1500 are available to fund research in the archive.
+Mullen Fellowships supporting research in archival materials related to science fiction.
+For the first five years of the program, awards were restricted to research conducted in the J. Lloyd Eaton Collection of Science Fiction, Fantasy, Horror, and Utopian Literature at the University of California at Riverside and were capped at $1500.
+Starting with the 2014-2015 competition, Awards were opened to any collection holding relevant research archives and the funding cap was increased to $3000 per award.
 Students in good standing in graduate degree-granting programs are eligible to apply.
 We welcome applications from international students.

 JAMES MACHIN is a PhD student in Arts and Humanities at Birkbeck College, University of London.
 His dissertation offers a cultural history of “weird fiction,” with a focus on its “Golden Age” of 1880-1940.
 He has had articles published in The Victorian and East-West Cultural Passage and has a review forthcoming in the Irish Journal of Gothic and Horror Studies.
 While at the Eaton, he will explore the legacy of nineteenth-century decadence in Weird Tales magazine and will also examine the recently acquired archive of William Hope Hodgson’s papers.